 - Click the Consoles icon.

-- Click the Java console icon or Browser-based console icon to launch the console.
+- Click the browser-based console icon to launch the console.